-No. So what we want is that the next breath is lovely and relaxed and in the same rhythm.
-So in the beginning, you're probably going to find that you can't hold your breath past five seconds, would you say that's fair?
+As long as you can.
+So what was blue?
+No. One is that the next breath is lovely and relaxed and in the same rhythm.
+So in the beginning, you probably going to find that you can't hold your breath past five seconds, would you say that's fair?
+Yeah, that's quite a lot.
 Then as you start to get better at it and practice it more, you'll find you'll be able to hold your breath longer, sometimes, not always.
 So there's no infinite number that it has to be held for.
-It's just, you'll feel that first urge in your throat and you'll breathe again in a nice, relaxed manner.
+It's just, you'll feel that first edge in your throat and you'll you'll breathe again in a nice relaxed manner.
 You're not gasping for the next breath.